 To kick off the Potsdamer Tanztage 2021, the fabrik Potsdam invites you to North Korea Dance, a piece by South Korean choreographer Eun-Me Ahn.
 At the same time, the piece can be experienced both open-air as a video projection in the fabrik garden and online on YouTube.
 Festival director Sven Till will open the evening with an introduction together with Eun-Me Ahn.

 Eun-Me Ahn loves glitter.
-In North Korea Dance, colourful costumes, kitsch and cheerful people invite to a journey through a very personal appropriation of the dance tradition of the North Korea.
-Since 67 years both parts of “The Land of the Morning Calm" are separated and little is known about the development of dance in the northern part.
+In North Korea Dance, colourful costumes, kitsch, and cheerful people invite the audience on a journey through a very personal appropriation of the dance tradition of North Korea.
+For the last 68 years, both parts of the “ Land of the Morning Calm" have been separated and little is known about the development of dance in the northern part of the country.
 But the Internet is full of pictures of mass events with hundreds of children and adults performing colourful spectacles with indestructible smiles.
-In her way, Eun-Me Ahn approaches this tradition and tries to build a bridge to it.
-Between television ballet, fan dance, soldiers' parade and techno music, she creates a glittering world in which entertainment and real joy, international understanding and dance pleasure mix and reinvent themselves.
+Eun-Me Ahn approaches this tradition in her own way and tries to build a bridge to it.
+Between television ballet, fan dance, soldiers' parades, and techno music, she creates a glittering world in which entertainment and real joy, international understanding and the pleasure of dance mix and transform.

 “As a choreographer, I have a pure desire to know how movement has developed over 60 years within a completely different ideology.
 Of course, there are some obvious differences, but probably also some commonalities between Northern and Southern dance.
 All citizens hope for peace between the two countries.
 Maybe now is the time to try to know each other a little better.”
 Eun-Me Ahn